Arithmetic group symmetry and finiteness properties of Torelli groups: Characteristic varieties of Torelli groups

 Our setup in this section is the following.
 Let

 be a group extension, where $T$ is finitely generated and $D$ is an arithmetic subgroup of a complex linear algebraic group $S$, defined over $\Q$, simple and with $\Q$-rank at least $1$.
-The motivating examples are the extensions \eqref{eq:deft}, for $g\ge 3$.
+The motivating examples are the extensions \eqref{eq:deftintro}, for $g\ge 3$.
 Under the above assumptions on $D$, we recall that any finite index subgroup $D_1\subseteq D$ is Zariski dense in $S$, as follows from Borel's density theorem; see e.g. \cite[Corollary 5.16]{R2}.

 We continue by reviewing a couple of relevant facts related to character tori and characteristic varieties.
-Let $G$ be a finitely generated group.
-The {\em character torus} $\T (G)=\Hom (G_{\ab}, \C^*)$ is a linear algebraic group, with coordinate ring the group algebra $\C G_{\ab}$.
+Let $G$ be a group, with character group $\T (G)=\Hom (G_{\ab}, \C^*)$.
+When $G$ is finitely generated, the character torus $\T (G)$ is a linear algebraic group, with coordinate ring the group algebra $\C G_{\ab}$.
 The connected component of $1\in \T(G)$ is $\T^0 (G)= \T(G_{\abf})$.